AlexCC93/AntibiogramsProjectUltimateVersion/README.md

 This project is intended to automate the process of elaborating an antibiogram.
-It makes use of Computer Vision and Artifitial Inteligence.
+It makes use of Computer Vision and Artifitial Intelligence.